Jorgeewa/word_count/readme.md

 Testing: The project can be tested by doing: pytest test.py.
 The main functions in the project have been tested.

-To run a new test, one should always clear the old data from intermediate and out folders or simply run the test which will do this automatically.
+To run the project, one should always clear the old data from intermediate and out folders.